Open Methodology

 System_Flow.mdArchitecture diagram showing how a claim moves through the system - from input through triage, specialist invocation, and integrated output.

-Output_Format_Standard.mdDefines the nine verdict categories, output structure, and annotation requirements.
-As of v2.5, confidence is presented as verbal bands with structural ceiling context.
+Output_Format_Standard.mdDefines the twelve verdict categories, output structure, and annotation requirements.
+Confidence is presented as verbal bands with structural ceiling context.

 Verdict_Decision_Trees.mdExplicit decision logic for resolving verdict boundary cases, particularly Misleading vs. Lacks Context and Mixed vs. Mostly False.